 a-d) Less than Significant Impact.
-No development is proposed as part of this project; however, the proposed subdivision facilitates future development of single-family residences on the three nonremainder lots.
+No development is proposed as part of this project; however, the proposed subdivision facilitates future development of single-family residences and associated accessary dwelling units on each of the proposed lots.
 This potential future development would involve grading and construction activities, and fugitive dust would be created during the construction of the proposed structures and site improvements.
 These dust emissions would be controlled through standard Best Management Practices (BMPs) control measures that would be a condition of the project.
 As noted above, for single-family residential uses, construction emissions impacts are less than significant for projects of 114 dwelling units or less.
-Emissions generated from nine residences (three residences per lot - 1 SFR, 1 ADU and 1 JADU) would be well below both operational and construction emissions screening thresholds.
-In addition, future residential development of the three non-remainder lots would not expose sensitive receptors to substantial pollutant concentrations or involve criteria pollutants emissions.
+Emissions generated from six residences (three residences per lot - 1 SFR, 1 ADU and 1 JADU) would be well below both operational and construction emissions screening thresholds.
+Future residential development of the two proposed lots would not expose sensitive receptors to substantial pollutant concentrations or involve criteria pollutants emissions.